Why Is Your Kitchen Drain Stinky & How to Clean It

 - Sewer gas is leaking in through the plumbing vent or drain trap

-Thankfully, there are some simple ways to get rid of nasty kitchen sink smells!
+Thankfully, there are some simple ways to clean a smelly kitchen sink drain!

 - Run ice cubes and lemon juice through your garbage disposal to help loosen food particles stuck in the blades.
 Follow this up with a baking soda and vinegar drain cleaner (see below for how to do it!)

 - Use a natural enzyme drain cleaner to eat away decaying food particles without harming your plumbing (note: avoid chemical drain cleaners like Liquid-Plumbr or Drano, as these can be corrosive and cause more harm than good).